-You can make smoothies with any type of milk, dairy or otherwise, or even plain water.
-There are whey protein powders, vegan protein mixes, and superfood smoothie mixes to try.
-I can’t claim to know which brands are the best, but just experiment to find your favorites.
+You can make smoothies with any milk, dairy, or water.
+There are also whey protein powders, vegan protein mixes, and superfood smoothie mixes.
+Experiment to find your favorites.

-For more easy cheap breakfast ideas in the morning, you can pre-blend your smoothies and store them in freezer-safe to-go containers.
-Some people freeze their nutrient-packed smoothies in ice trays so they can thaw as little or as much as they want.
+To simplify your morning routine, you can pre-blend your smoothies and store them in freezer-safe to-go containers.
+Some people freeze their nutrient-packed smoothies in ice trays to thaw as little or as much as they want.

-Experiment to find out how long your smoothies need to thaw to be drinkable and delicious.
-One way is to freeze a bunch at once, but move one at a time to the fridge at night to give ample thawing time.
+Experiment to discover how long your smoothies need to thaw to be drinkable and delicious.
+One way is to freeze a bunch at once but move one at a time to the fridge at night to give ample thawing time.

 Try out smoothie ingredient packs

-Another of the best cheap breakfast ideas is to assemble all of your smoothie ingredients ahead of time.
+Another of the best cheap breakfast ideas is to assemble your smoothie ingredients ahead of time.

 Choose your items—often fruits and leafy greens—and portion them into individual freezer bags.
 Then, in the morning, grab the smoothie packs, add them to your Vitamix (or any blender) with your choice of liquid or yogurt, and blend away.

-Going this route, you still have to get out your blender device and spend a minute or so using it.
-But that’s still pretty dang quick for a breakfast on the go!
+Going this route, you still have to get out your blender and spend a minute or so using it.
+But they’re still a quick breakfast on the go!
 Check out these ideas from The Kitchn.

 Cheap breakfast ideas to make in the morning

-Next up, we’ve got some cheap breakfast ideas that you’ll prepare the day of consumption.
-These may seem quite obvious, but I include them just to remind you of just how quick and simple these stand-bys can be.
+Next up, we’ve got some cheap breakfast ideas that you’ll prepare on the day of consumption.
+These may seem quite obvious, but I include them to remind you how quick and simple these stand-bys can be.

-Yes, we’re back to oatmeal, ladies!
+Yes, we’re back to oatmeal!
 Oatmeal is one of the incredibly easy cheap breakfast ideas.
-If you compare the cost per serving to a cold breakfast cereal, oatmeal is the clear winner for frugality.
+If you compare the cost per serving to a cold breakfast cereal, oatmeal is the clear winner for a frugal lifestyle.

-This is such a great food to fill you up for a busy day of working, working out, parenting, volunteering, and everything else you do.
-You can buy individual oatmeal packets if you wish, then simply warm them up with water or milk, and they’re ready to eat.
+Whether steel-cut or rolled, oats are a great food to fill you up for a busy day of working, working out, parenting, volunteering, and whatever else.
+For the most convenient preparation, you can buy individual oatmeal packets.
+Simply warm them up with water or milk, and they’re ready to eat.

 I love old-fashioned oats, cooked the slow way on the stove.
-This takes about five minutes, which you may not have to spare in the morning.
+They usually take about five minutes to cook, which you may not have to spare in the morning.

-You probably don’t want to eat this while driving or on public transit, but cooking and eating time could easily be under ten minutes total.
+While oatmeal isn’t the most convenient breakfast to eat while driving or on public transit, they are easily prepared.
+Cooking and eating time could easily be under ten minutes.

 Whatever your favorite way to eat eggs, they can be a great cheap breakfast idea.
-I love to scramble a couple of eggs any time of day when I can’t think of anything else to eat.
-They cook in almost no time and they’re very filling.
+I love to scramble eggs whenever I can’t think of anything else to eat.
+They cook in almost no time, and they’re very filling.

-If you buy store-made granola or prepare your own at home, granola is a delicious and a (somewhat) cheap breakfast idea.
-Of course, adding a lot of rare ingredients may increase the cost a bit, but it’s still a relatively inexpensive and filling breakfast or snack.
+If you buy store-made granola or prepare your own at home, granola is a delicious and (somewhat) cheap breakfast idea.
+Of course, adding rare foods may increase the cost a bit.
+However, it’s still a relatively inexpensive and filling breakfast or snack.

 The Busy Baker and others offer online granola recipes.
-Still, your basic ingredients are likely oats, honey, oil, and nuts or seeds.
+Still, your basic ingredients are likely oats, honey, oil, nuts, or seeds.
 Bake up a batch to munch on all week long.